 Burial insurance is, in fact, a form of whole life insurance with a smaller benefit amount than traditional life insurance policies.

-Burial insurance is designed to cover your final expenses.
+It is designed to cover your final expenses.

 The death benefit payout from burial insurance can be used for other expenses depending on the beneficiary.
 However, payouts are designed to cover final expenses primarily.